Using Ninety to Support 'State of the Company' Meetings

 Next, we step through each Core Value, opening the floor to anyone who wants to "shout out" or recognize a peer or colleague for exemplifying that core value.
-These "Core-Value Shoutouts" end up being a large chunk of the meeting (which is a good thing) and is where the majority of the interaction between business groups stands out.
+These "Core-Value Shoutouts" end up being a large chunk of the meeting (which is a good thing) and is where most of the interaction between business groups stands out.

 Annual Goal Review and Projection

 We analyze how we performed regarding our goals for the previous year and how our performance concerning those goals impacts our forward-looking projections (for example, how we're tracking towards those 3-year and 10-year goals).
-If our State of the Company takes place after the Annual, we present the next 1-year goal.
+If our State of the Company takes place after the Annual Meeting, we present the next 1-year goal.
 For the Quarterlies, we stick with progress towards the current year's goal.

 We spend the last few minutes of the meeting with a high-level overview of our Leadership Team's Rocks for the next quarter.
 Seeing these Rocks helps paint the picture of the business' priorities and how we plan to achieve our goals.
-It is also another way to demonstrate how linked together the different business groups are – our Rocks typically draw on multiple groups' efforts.
+It is another way to demonstrate how closely linked the different business groups are – our Rocks typically draw on multiple groups' efforts.

-Sign up for a free trial with access to all Ninety.io functions, features and support.
+Sign up for a free trial with access to all of Ninety's functions, features and support.
 We guarantee that you'll love it.